michael-romer/zf-boilerplate/README.markdown

 ZF-Boilerplate (Alpha!)
 =======================

-Zend Framework (ZF) Boilerplate is a pre-packaged, pre-configured Zend Framework based blueprint for your enterprise grade PHP application.
-It combines state-of-the-art PHP technologies, frameworks and ideas to your bootstrap your projects with nearly zero work.
+Zend Framework (ZF) Boilerplate is a pre-packaged, pre-configured Zend Framework - based blueprint for your enterprise grade PHP application.
+It combines state-of-the-art PHP technologies, frameworks and ideas to bootstrap your projects with nearly zero work.

 ZF-Boilerplate isn't a framework, nor does it claim to be complete.
-It's just the sum of libraries, tools and scripts to get your ZF project off the ground quickly and right-footed.
+It's just the sum of the latest and greatest libraries, tools and scripts to get your ZF based project off the ground quickly and speed up your development process.

 Included tools
 ------------